 High-Risk Candidates

 We often accept people seeking an organ transplant who may be older, at higher-than-average risk, need multiple organ transplants, or have difficult-to-match antibodies.
-If you’ve been turned down by another transplant program, we may be able to help.
+If another transplant program has turned you down, we may be able to help.

 Request a Referral from Your Doctor